 The Seattle Art Museum (SAM) opened in 1933.

-In 1939, the Everett–Seattle railway service came to an end, replaced by automobiles running on the recently developed highway system.
+The Everett–Seattle railway service came to an end in 1939, replaced by automobiles running on the recently developed highway system.

-Between 1918 and 1951, nearly 24 jazz nightclubs existed along Jackson Street in Seattle, from the current Chinatown/International District to the Central District.
+Between 1918 and 1951, there were nearly two dozen jazz nightclubs along Jackson Street in Seattle.

 From 1953, State Route 99 ran through downtown Seattle on the Alaskan Way Viaduct, an elevated freeway on the waterfront.